YOUR BEST DEFENSE IS A CALL AWAY Sex Crimes

-Indiana Sex Crimes Attorneys
+Indiana Sex Crimes Attorney

 More innocent people, in our opinion, are falsely accused of a sex crime than probably just about any other crime, other than domestic battery.
 However, it is perhaps the hardest allegation to defend.
 Even those who have made a mistake deserve a great defense and someone fighting for the best outcome.
-If your attorney has little or no experience in defending those accused of a sex crime, then you will face an uphill battle – and your freedom and reputation will be in dire jeopardy.
+If your criminal defense attorney in Indiana has little or no experience in defending those accused of a sex crime, then you will face an uphill battle – and your freedom and reputation will be in dire jeopardy.
 When defending someone accused of a sex offense, even the best criminal defense attorneys may falter if they don’t have enough experience in the sex crime arena.

-Our lawyers have successfully defended clients who have been accused of a wide range of sex crimes, including winning jury trials for clients accused of rape, child molestation, sexual battery and sexual misconduct with a minor.
+Our Indiana sex crimes lawyers have successfully defended clients who have been accused of a wide range of sex crimes, including winning jury trials for clients accused of rape, child molestation, sexual battery and sexual misconduct with a minor.
 We have also convinced prosecutors not to file charges or had charges dismissed before trial for clients accused of molestation, rape and a wide range of other sex offense charges as well.

 What is the secret to our firm’s success?
 Experience.
 It simply can’t be replaced.
 Understanding the mentality and motivation of someone making a false allegation is vital.
 Picking apart a forensic interview and recognizing the role of family dynamics can win these cases.
 Knowing how to deal with the prosecutor and the “victim’s advocate” usually assigned to assist the accuser is also a detail that gets overlooked as the case unfolds.